19hours/sg-statutes/Acts/Securities and Futures Act.md

 (e) the offer or invitation complies with such requirements as may be prescribed by the Authority.

-[16/2003 wef 22/12/2003]

 (5) No person shall make any offer to the public of shares in or debentures of, or units of shares in or debentures of, a corporation for subscription or purchase, or an invitation to the public to subscribe for or purchase shares in or debentures of, or units of shares in or debentures of, a corporation, if that corporation has not been formed or does not exist.

 (6) Subsection (1) shall not apply to an offer or invitation in respect of shares in or debentures of, or units of shares in or debentures of, a corporation that is exempted under Subdivision 4.

-(7) Any person who contravenes subsection (1) or (5) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $150,000 or to imprisonment for a term not exceeding 2 years or to both and in the case of a continuing offence, to a further fine not exceeding $15,000 for everyday or part thereof during which the offence continues after conviction.
+(7) Any person who contravenes subsection (1) or (5) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $150,000 or to imprisonment for a term not exceeding 2 years or to both and, in the case of a continuing offence, to a further fine not exceeding $15,000 for every day or part thereof during which the offence continues after conviction.

 (8) The Authority may register a prospectus or a profile statement on any day between the 14th and 21st day (both days inclusive) from the date of lodgment thereof with the Authority, unless —